chrisdev/django-pandas/README.rst

                 human readable versions of any foreign key or choice fields else use the actual values set in the model.

+    - column_names: If not None, use to override the column names in the DateFrame

 Examples
 ^^^^^^^^^